Skip to Content

 4 / 5 2 / 5 4 / 5 0 / 5

-This is one of the few parks in KwaZulu Natal where you can see the Big Five, and I’ve had very rewarding game drives here.
-But it’s not typical terrain of rolling plains that most people expect, and ‘hilly’ and ‘woody’ are the best words to describe the landscape.
-Nevertheless the hills provide good vantage-points to look down on clearings in the bush, and from Hilltop (the main camp) the views stretch into neighbouring Swaziland.
-Game viewing is excellent from the Sontuli Loop, the corridor linking Imfolozi to Hluhluwe, where I’ve seen plenty of rhino (the reserve is famous for its breeding programmes) and the normally rare and beautifully marked nyala.
+This is one of the few parks in KwaZulu-Natal where self-drivers can see the Big Five, and I’ve had very rewarding game drives here.
+But it’s not the typical terrain of rolling plains that most people expect, and ‘hilly’ and ‘woody’ are the best words to describe the landscape.
+Nevertheless, the hills provide good vantage-points to look down on clearings in the bush, and from Hilltop (the main camp) the views stretch into neighbouring Eswatini (formerly Swaziland).
+Game viewing is excellent from the Sontuli Loop, which lies in the park’s iMfolozi sector.
+I’ve seen plenty of rhino here (the reserve is famous for its dense breeding populations of both rhino species) and the normally rare and beautifully marked nyala.
 At the Hluhluwe River I’ve often seen elephant and another rare specimen, the samango monkey.
-Predators are not often seen but cheetah, lion, leopard and wild dog are all present.
+Predators are not often seen, but cheetah, lion, leopard and wild dog are all present.

 Home of the Rhino